Expectations Of Supervision

 Managers are responsible for learning and knowing the University's systems.
 Although you do not need to know every part of the University, you should become familiar with the systems that are relevant to your area and its work.
 You can do this by:

-Understanding Legal Issues and Campus Policies
+Uphold Legal Requirements and Organizational Policies

 Practicing Risk Management